Keyword Density: Beneficial or Harmful to SEO?

-- SEO strategists learned earlier on that they could game the system with keyword stuffing.
-Google uses Keyword density as an objective statistic to assess the relevance of a page.
+- SEO strategists learned earlier on that they could game the system with keyword stuffing (placing your target keyword more times than you should).
+Google uses keyword density as an objective statistic to assess the relevance of a page.

 - The keyword density theory may or may not be alive and well in Google’s search algorithm.
-Naturally, inserting keyword phrases does seem to boost relevancy, though.
+Naturally, inserting keyword phrases does seem to boost relevancy and can lift your ranking on search engine results pages, though.

 - Clearscope.io, Yoast, and Moz are all tools that may assist you in determining the proper keyword density for your site, blog, or webpage.